RasaArn/Bank_task_/README.md

-# Main task: Write a program for a bank where:
+Users can register and log in, update Balance, check balance.
+Data is saved in SQL database.
+For each new user is created a unique bankaccount number (ir is used instead of user ID as well)
-Users can register,
+User class should have basic information like account number, balance, name etc.
-User class should have basic information like account number, balance, name, gender etc.
+Bank class: operations performed by bank employee.
+Employee can search for user, update personal info, change balance, delete user
-Bank class should be able to accept a single user at a time, and have methods to credit and debit the user as well as show the user balance.
+UserRegAndLogin class: user registration, login and balance check, login and balance update.
-Should be a method to replace existing users with new one in the bank.
+Menu Class: contains menu for customers and bank employees.
-All classes should be used from main class
+Main- to run a program.